Why Incentivize Businesses to Come to Converse?

 - Healthcare: Hospitals, Care Centers, BIOMED and Medical Support

-- Sustainable: Information Technology and “Green” Industries
+- Information Technology and Cybersecurity (regional efforts)

-- Construction and Manufacturing
+- Construction and Light Industrial

 The Converse EDC has a healthy reserve fund balance available for incentives.
 Through direct financial incentives and other programs, Converse has many of the tools necessary to help attract businesses and investment.
 The value of an incentive is based on an economic impact analysis determining the return on investment to Converse.

 - Capital Investment Reimbursement Grants, including Building Fees and Permits

 - Tax Increment Financing District(TIF)/Tax Increment Reinvestment Zone(TIRZ)